Bill Elliott: MB2 Motorsports

 On January 4, 2006, Elliott announced that he would pilot the No. 36 Chevrolet Monte Carlo SS for MB2 Motorsports in the 2006 Daytona Speedweeks events.
 This included the Budweiser Shootout, the Gatorade Duel, and the Daytona 500, which Elliott had not competed in since 2003.

 Michael Waltrip Racing

-On March 17, 2006, it was announced that Elliott would drive the No. 00 Burger King-sponsored Chevrolet for Michael Waltrip Racing in five NEXTEL Cup events which included Chicagoland, New Hampshire, Indianapolis, California, and Homestead.
+On March 17, 2006, it was announced that Elliott would drive the No. 00 Burger King Chevrolet for Michael Waltrip Racing in five NEXTEL Cup events which included Chicagoland, New Hampshire, Indianapolis, California, and Homestead.

 R&J Racing

 For the race at Kansas, Elliott teamed up with R&J Racing to drive the No. 37 Dodge.
-Elliott finished a season-high 16th at the Banquet 400 at Kansas but did not qualify for the Bank of America 500 at Charlotte two weeks later.
-Elliott was scheduled to be the Team Red Bull entry for Atlanta, but A. J. Allmendinger drove the car instead, Elliott instead drove the No. 37 Dodge at Atlanta, marking the 30th Anniversary of Elliott driving at his hometown track.
+Elliott finished a season-high sixteenth at the Banquet 400 at Kansas but did not qualify for the Bank of America 500 at Charlotte two weeks later.
+Elliott was scheduled to be the Team Red Bull entry for Atlanta, but A. J. Allmendinger drove the car instead, Elliott instead drove the No. 37 Dodge at Atlanta, marking the thirtieth anniversary of Elliott driving at his hometown track.

 Elliott attempted to qualify for the 2007 Daytona 500, but failed to make the race in the No. 37.